meleksterling-sudo/gemeos-gold-pipeline/gold-pipeline.md

 This one doesn't.

 About a year ago I found an AI system that trades Gold.
 Not Forex.
 Gold.
 And my job is literally nothing.
 My account connects to the master account, and when the algorithm makes a trade, mine mirrors it automatically.
-Copy trading.
-I don't approve anything.
-I don't log in.
+Its Copy trading, it runs automatically

 Before I put a dollar in, I looked at the data.
 Two years of verified live trades on MyFXBook — not a backtest, actual trades.
 10% average monthly returns.
 80% win rate across 784 trades.
 One losing month in two years — June of last year, down 1.63%.